ondrap/mapbox-filter/README.md

   take a very long time, incremental and parallel upload is supported.

 This library supports only a subset of the expression language (https://www.mapbox.com/mapbox-gl-js/style-spec/#expressions-types).
-This is because I don't need that and most of the language isn't going to be used in the filter expression anyway.
+It's because I don't need that and most of the language isn't going to be used in the filter expression anyway.
 If you need features that are not implemented yet, create an issue.

 The filtering first executes the filtering expression and removes features that will not